 May intensify fire; oxidizer.
 May be harmful if swallowed.

 Take any precaution to avoid mixing with combustibles.
-Keep/Store away from clothing/combustible materials.
+Keep away from heat Keep/Store away from clothing/combustible materials.
 Wear protective gloves and eye/face protection.
+Call a POISON CENTER/doctor if you feel unwell.
 Dispose of contents/container in accordance with local/regional/national/international regulations.